leporello-js/leporello-js/README.md

 ## IO

-To provide interactive experience, Leporello.js caches calls to IO functions made by your app and can later replay them from cache, allowing to program by making small iterations on your code and instantly getting feedback.
+To provide interactive experience, Leporello.js traces calls to IO functions made by your app and can later replay them from trace, allowing to program by making small iterations on your code and instantly getting feedback.

-Current list of builtin functions which calls are cached is:
+Current list of builtin functions which calls are traced is:
 - `Date`
 - `Math.random()`
 - `fetch`